Sorry, Cristiano! Pjanic is Juventus' most important player right now | Goal.com

 Ronaldo, unsurprisingly, is Juve's top scorer – yet he has netted just six goals, two of which were penalties.

-The Portuguese will, of course, ultimately prove integral to Juve's hopes of ending their twin hopes of ending their Champions League drought and getting the better of Inter in an increasingly fascinating Scudetto race.
+The Portuguese will, of course, ultimately prove integral to Juve's twin hopes of ending their Champions League drought and getting the better of Inter in an increasingly fascinating Scudetto race.

-However, right now, with Ronaldo not in form, and with captain Giorgio Chiellini out of action, it is Pjanic who is proving Juve's most important player right now.
+However, right now, with Ronaldo not in form, and with captain Giorgio Chiellini out of action, it is Pjanic who is proving Juve's most important player.